ksharindam/gospel-pdf-viewer/README.md

 # gospel-pdf-viewer
-Fast poppler based pdf viewer for Linux written in PyQt4
+Poppler based pdf viewer for Linux written in PyQt

-**Dependency** = python-qt4, python-poppler-qt4
+**Dependency** = python3-pyqt5, python3-poppler-qt5

 ### Description
 This program is aimed at short startup time, with all generally used features.